chr15m/graphviz-livecoder/README.md

  * [Documentation for the graphviz `dot` format files](http://www.graphviz.org/documentation/).
  * [Graphviz tag on Stackoverflow](https://stackoverflow.com/questions/tagged/graphviz).

+`dotlive` depends upon `make` and `graphviz`.
+These binaries must be in your path.
+You should also open the images with a viewer which supports reload-on-change.

 ### Use

 Assuming you have a file called `test.dot` in the current folder: